Bridging the Gap

 - Creating Competencies and Skills Frameworks

 Wellspring Phase I (2019-2020) successfully focused on educators documenting their Learning Outcomes framework and employers describing their job requirements as Competencies and Skill framework.
 These complementary frameworks were successfully mapped and linked digitally, using technology tools adhering to the IMS Competencies and Academic Standards Exchange® (CASE®) standard, demonstrating that machine-readable linked data can connect employer talent needs with educational program offerings and ultimately do so through a learner’s credentials.
-Download the Wellspring Phase I Report (coming soon) to learn more.
+Download the Wellspring Phase I Report to learn more.

 Wellspring Phase II (2020-2021) will focus on the following primary goals: